xCog: QA for AI, Robotics, and Autonomy

 Quality Assurance for AI, Robotics, and Autonomy

 Currently, automated testing for cognitive systems is a relatively new process that requires further exploration.
 As technology evolves at a rapid pace and gets “smarter”, so do testing methods.
-Just a few years ago the leap from a facial recognition bot to full out to machine-based surgery would have been considered science fiction.
+Just a few years ago, the leap from a facial recognition bot to machine-based surgery would have been considered science fiction.
 However, these days there’s more science than there’s fiction as the ideas have become reality.

 The need for AI, Robots, and Autonomy is growing by the day.
 While the human population grows, so does the need for technology to accommodate in ways that allow for a higher quality of life.
-Already, machines play a vital role in the human world, with traffic lights, fraud detection, chatbots, stock trading, agricultural pest control, and the list goes on.
+Machines already play a vital role in the human world, with traffic lights, fraud detection, chatbots, stock trading, agricultural pest control, and the list goes on.